-Acclaimed by the New York Times as a “deeply expressive violinist,” Harumi Rhodes has gained broad recognition as a multifaceted musician with a distinctive and sincere musical voice.
+Acclaimed by The New York Times as a “deeply expressive violinist,” Harumi has gained broad recognition as a multifaceted musician with a distinctive and sincere musical voice.
 Her generosity of spirit on stage is contagious, making her one of the most sought-after violinists of her generation.
 In addition to being a founding member of the Naumburg Award-winning ensemble Trio Cavatina, she has performed regularly with Chamber Music Society of Lincoln Center and Musicians from Marlboro.
-An avid supporter of contemporary music, Hartumi has been actively involved in commissioning and premiering new works as an artist member of the Boston Chamber Music Society, East Coast Chamber Orchestra (ECCO), and Music from Copland House.
+An avid supporter of contemporary music, Harumi has been actively involved in commissioning and premiering new works as an artist member of the Boston Chamber Music Society, East Coast Chamber Orchestra (ECCO), and Music from Copland House.
 Harumi has served as Head of Strings and Chamber Music at Syracuse University and as Assistant Violin Faculty at The Juilliard School.
 She joined the Violin Faculty at the University of Colorado-Boulder in 2015.